 Serendipity: I chanced to fall in love with clay in France in1972.
 I was seeking life in an unknown form.
 I had the enjoyable and stimulating challenge of undertaking doctoral studies in Grenoble, studying Spinoza, aesthetic experience and hidden visions.
-Gear-shift: being driven driven forward on a dirt path, I pursued full-time clay/pottery until 1984-85, then diverged on companion paths until 2010, while simultaneously pursuing professional, artistic and educational obsessions until 2016.
+Gear-shift: being driven driven forward on a dirt path, I pursued full-time clay/pottery until 1984-85, then diverged on companion paths until 2012, while simultaneously pursuing creative, professional, artistic and educational obsessions until 2016-17.
 Several solo and group exhibitions across Canada; numerous workshops and presentations in those times.
 CEEC, 2017-2019, then back home to Montréal.
-Covid, 2020.
-2021: still a life form.
+Covid, 2020-22.
+Isolation of humans and chaos betimes.
+Whew, still a life form, 2023.

 *Visions are Carnal Photons